gravitational/gravity/docs/5.x/opscenter.md

 # Introduction

 The Gravity Ops Center is a multi-cluster control plane available in the Enterprise version of Gravity.
-It reduces the operational overhead of managing multiple Gravity Clusters and Applications Bundles by allowing users to:
+It reduces the operational overhead of managing multiple Gravity Clusters and Application Bundles by allowing users to:

 * Publish Application Bundles and manage their versions.
 * Download and install Application Bundles, i.e. quickly creating Kubernetes clusters.